A sub-Riemannian model of the motor cortex with Wasserstein distance: The state of the art

 and defined in $\mathcal{M}$ a sub-Riemannian structure $(\mathcal{M}, \Delta, g)$ , where $\Delta$ is the horizontal tangent space spanned by $X_1, X_2, X_3$, and $g$ is the metric which makes them orthonormal.
 This means that all the differential objects of the space have to be expressed in terms of these vector fields.
 In particular, horizontal curves are integral curves of vector fields,

 In addition, a particular class of these curves, called admissible curves, has been proposed as a good model of fragments.
 The space of fragments is then modelled as:

 We refer to \cite{mazzetti2023functional} where the expression of $\alpha_3$ was proposed in order to fit the typical shape of acceleration, measured in \cite{Hatsopoulos}.
 In \cite{mazzetti2023functional}, a change of variable was introduced, and all the curves were parametrized by a new parameter $s,$ different from the time parameter $t$, in such a way as to be defined on the same interval $[0,1]$.
-Consequently, every curve will be represented as
+Consequently, every curve will be represented as The feature space $\mathcal{M}$ has dimension 6.
+The Lie algebra generated by $X_1, X_2, X_3$ and their commutators spans all of the tangent space to $M$, so that the H\"ormander condition is satisfied and the Carnot-Carath\'eodory distance $d_{\mathcal{M}}$ is well defined.
+Due to the works of Nagel et al.\cite{nagel1985balls} and Montgomery\cite{montgomery2002tour}, the Carnot-Carath\'eodory distance can be locally approximated by a homogeneous distance:

+where $c_i$ are non-negative constant coefficients and the number 6 is the dimension of $\mathcal{M}$.We will experimentally fix the values $c_i$ in section \ref{clusreal}.
+In \cite{mazzetti2023functional}, a spectral clustering algorithm is applied in this space to group kinematic features into fragments, by means of a kernel